Conversations by e-mail

 "On Palm Sunday, a year ago, as I was leaving church I got a call on my cell phone that my house was burning to the ground.
 As it happened at same moment the priest at the church door grabbed my hand for a handshake.
 In shock I said, 'My house is burning down.'
 He replied, 'Good for you.
 God bless you and have a nice day'."

-From the Winter 2004/Theophany issue of In Communion, the quarterly journal of the Orthodox Peace Fellowship.
-The text is copyrighted by the author and should not be published or reproduced on another web site without the author’s written permission.
+From the Winter 2004/Theophany issue of In Communion, the yearly journal of the Orthodox Peace Fellowship.
+The text is copyrighted by the author and should not be published or reproduced on another web site without the author's written permission.